ncatlab/nlab-content/pages/15900.md

 * table of contents
 {:toc}

-This page is a review of the seminal article
+This page is supposed to be a review of the seminal article

 * [[Alexander Beilinson]] _Higher regulators and values of L-functions_, Journal of Soviet Mathematics 30 (1985), 2036-2070, ([mathnet (Russian)](http://www.mathnet.ru/php/archive.phtml?wshow=paper&jrnid=intd&paperid=73&option_lang=eng), [DOI](http://dx.doi.org/10.1007%2FBF02105861))

 introducing [[Beilinson-Deligne cohomology]], [[Beilinson regulators]], [[higher regulators]], and the [[Beilinson conjectures]].

-Please note that it is currently in a very preliminary state.
+Please note that it is currently in a very preliminary state, having been prepared quickly as notes for a seminar talk on the first section of the paper.
+It follows the paper very closely, and an interested reader might like to rewrite from the [[nPOV]].

 ## Overview